myriadrf/LimeSuite/docs/setup/compilation.rst

 - `libusb`_

 .. note::
-    If you are on Ubuntu 22.04, there also exists a script ``install_dependencies.sh`` to install all the needed dependencies.
+    If you are on Ubuntu 20.04 or newer or Debian 11 or newer, there also exists a script ``install_dependencies.sh`` to install all the needed dependencies.

 Compilation
 -----------